Yazid I: Wives and children

 Yazid married three women and had several concubines.
 The names of two of his wives are known: Umm Khalid Fakhita bint Abi Hisham and Umm Kulthum, a daughter of the veteran commander and statesman Abd Allah ibn Amir.
 Fakhita and Umm Kulthum both hailed from the Abd Shams, the parent clan of the Umayyads.

 Yazid had three sons from his wives.
 His eldest, Mu'awiya II, was between 17 and 23 years old at the time of Yazid's death.
 The name of Mu'awiya II's mother is unknown, but she was from the Banu Kalb.
 Ill health prevented him from carrying out the caliphal duties and he rarely left his residence.
 He survived his father only by a few months and died without leaving any offspring.
 Yazid's second son, Khalid, was from Fakhita, and was born circa 668.
 Marwan married Fakhita after becoming caliph, to foster an alliance with the Sufyanid house and neutralize her son Khalid's claim to the caliphate.
 He remained quiet about being sidelined from the succession, although a legendary report says that he protested to Marwan, who in turn insulted him.
 He had friendly relations with Abd al-Malik, whose daughter he married.
 Several legendary accounts report Khalid being interested in alchemy and having ordered the translation of Greek works on alchemy, astronomy, and medicine into Arabic.
 Yazid's daughter Atika was the favourite wife of Abd al-Malik.
-She bore him several children, including the future Caliph Yazid II (r.
+They had several children, including the future Caliph Yazid II (r.
 720–724).
 Yazid's son Abd Allah, from Umm Kulthum, was a famed archer and horseman.
 Yazid had several other sons from slave women.